PointSource#

 The

-attribute allows control over how the signal behaves for time indices beforestart_t
+prepaddingattribute allows control over how the signal behaves for time indices beforestart_t.Environmental effects such as sound speed are included through the

 Examples